ayyjohn/ayyjohn.github.io/_posts/2021-01-04-adding-tags.md

 ![Glorious](/assets/adding_tags/styled_tags.png)

-# Glorious!
+## Glorious

 I'm not sure if these are the final groups I'll be using, but I'm not making any decisions I can't walk back easily since tags are so easy to change.

 Next, I want there to be a page where users can go to see all posts by tag.
 I'll worry about alphabetizing and stuff later, but for now, I'll need a new page which it looks like I can create by simply adding a new top level file called `categories.html`.
 The basic logic is simple enough, we'll need a main div, and then one div for each category, which again appears to be made available globally via site.categories.
 There's a small gotcha with site.categories in that it's actually a list of lists where each sub-list is a category name followed by the posts that have that category, but we can use `{% capture tag_name %}{{ category | first }}{% endcapture %}` to assign the variable `tag_name` to the first element.
 Ultimately, here's what I came up with.
 It's not glorious, but I'll take it.